microsoft/botframework-solutions/docs/readme.md

 # Tutorials

-Create, Deploy and Customize your own Virtual Assistant and Skills in minutes.
+Create, deploy, and customize your own Virtual Assistant and Skills using these walkthroughs.

 |Name|Languages|Description|
 |------------|:---:|-----------|